micw/homedatabroker/README.md

 Supports HTTP(s) and optional basic authentication.

 No documentation available yet, see config.example.yaml for an example that works for my PV inverter.

+### MQTT Output (planned)

+This output will be able publish metrics via MQTT

+## Aggregations (planned)

+Aggregations will allow to reduce the amount of data.
+For example a "average" aggregation with a fixed window size of 5 minutes will collect all values for a metric for 5 minutes and will emit the average after that time.